Water Vole Reintroduction Project

 Water voles were once common across the whole of the UK but declined due to habitat loss and predation by non-native American mink.
 In Cornwall, water voles became extinct, with the last confirmed sightings in Par, Godolphin and Bude in the 1990s.

-We were lucky to be invited to help with the first release of 150 Water Voles at Trelusback Farm, southern Cornwall, in August 2022 and they hope to release the same number in June 2023.
+We were lucky to be invited to help with the first release of 150 Water Voles at Trelusback Farm, southern Cornwall, with more at the same location in September 2022, then a third release at a nearby location in June 2024.

 The water vole is the largest of the UK’s voles, weighing 200-350g as an adult, (which is up to 10 times larger than other vole species!) meaning they are a substantial food source for many predators, including barn owls, kestrels, herons, foxes, otters, stoats, weasels, and pike.
 In conjunction with their size, water voles have been recorded to have varied diets that can include over 200 plant species and are thus considered a keystone species, as their feeding and burrowing activities create habitats and opportunities for many other animals and plants to thrive.